 Lanzarote’s lunar landscapes are perfect for sightseeing, surfing or year-round sunbathing.

-The capital of the Canary Islands, home to mountains, volcanoes, golden beaches, exotic wildlife and culture.
+The capital of the Canaries, home to mountains, volcanoes, golden beaches and exotic wildlife.

 The second-largest of the Canary Islands is famous for its white sandy beaches and excellent water-sports.